pac4j/jax-rs-pac4j/README.md

 ### 5) Get the user profile (`CommonProfile` and `ProfileManager`)

-When using Jersey (<2.26) as the JAX-RS runtime, it is possible to directly inject a pac4j profile or profile manager using method parameters injection.
+When using Jersey (<2.26)  or Resteasy as the JAX-RS runtime, it is possible to directly inject a pac4j profile or profile manager using method parameters injection.
 When using another JAX-RS runtime, see below for workarounds.

 #### Using method parameters injection